datatrail-jhu/09_dataanalysis/11_prediction_ml.Rmd

-# Prediction & Machine Learning
+# Prediction and Machine Learning

 In the last lesson, we discussed that inferential data analysis looks to learn something about a population by making inferences from a representative sample.
 While the goal in inference is to learn something about the population, when we're talking about **prediction**, the focus is on the individual.
 The goal of predictive analysis and machine learning approaches is to **train a model using data** to make predictions about an *individual*.